actions-marketplace-validations/ServiceNow_servicenow-devops-security-result/README.md

   ```
   {
-	"scanner": "", # Scanning tool and is required e.g. Veracode or CheckmarxOne or CheckmarxSAST
+	"scanner": "", # Scanning tool and is required e.g. Veracode or Checkmarx One or Checkmarx SAST

 	"applicationName": "", # Name of your Veracode application and is required.
 This attribute is applicable only for Veracode.

 	"buildVersion": "", # Veracode Scan name / build version and is optional.
 This attribute is applicable only for Veracode.

-	"projectName": "", # Name of your CheckMarxOne project and is required.
+	"projectName": "", # Name of your Checkmarx One project and is required.
 This attribute is applicable only for Checkmarx One.

-	"projectId": "", # Id of your CheckMarxOne / CheckmarxSAST project and is required.
-This attribute is applicable only for CheckMarxOne and CheckmarxSAST.
+	"projectId": "", # Id of your Checkmarx One / Checkmarx SAST project and is required.
+This attribute is applicable only for Checkmarx One and Checkmarx SAST.

-	"scanId": "", # CheckmarxOne scan id and is optional.
+	"scanId": "", # Checkmarx One scan id and is optional.
 This attribute is applicable only for Checkmarx One.

 	"securityToolId": "" # Security tool onboarded in ServiceNow (sys_id of the onboarded security tool) and is optional.
   }